GusBusDraws/Segmentflow/README.md

 regions.
 This is done by maximizing inter-class variance.

 ### Segmentation
+Image segmentation is performed by calculating a distance map from the binary images which maps the distance to the nearest background pixel to each foreground pixel.
+Local maxima are calculated based on a minimum distance (aligned with minimum particle size) and are sued to seed a watershed segmentation which "floods" the inverted distance map starting with the seed points as "pouring locations".
+Can also be thought of as growing outwards from the seed points.
+Result of segmentation is a series of images representing the same volume loaded with the input slice, row, and column crops.
+Pixels in the segmented region are 0 for background and an integer ID if the pixel belongs to a segmented particle.
+Each particle has a unique ID ranging from 1 to N particles segmented.

 ### Surface Meshing
+Surface meshes are created for the segmented particles using a marching cubes algorithm implemented in scikit-image.
+There are some voxel processing methods available before surface meshing is performed such as voxel smoothing and particle erosions.
+In voxel smoothing, a median filter is applied to the voxels of an isolated, binarized particle such that each voxel is replaced by the median value (0 or 1) of the surrounding 26 voxels (3x3x3 cube).
+The voxels can also be subject to a series of morphologic erosions, in which the outer layer of voxels is removed, similar to the peeling of an onion.
+After these steps, the marching cubes algorithm is applied with a specified voxel step size which determines the granularity of the surface mesh.
+The surface meshes output from the marching cubes algorithm are blocky due to the limited number of surface normals output from the data.
+Normals can take the form of each of the 6 Cartesian vectors for voxels on a flat surface of the particles, as well as the 12 vectors halfway between each of the Cartesian directions for voxels on the corners, and the 8 vectors between each set of three connecting edges for the corner voxels.

 ### Mesh Postprocessing
+Mesh postprocessing steps consist of either Laplacian smoothing of the mesh and/or mesh simplification to reduce the number of triangles/surface elements.
+Smoothing the blocky surface meshes output by the marching cubes algorithm can result in meshes that are more similar to the particles in reality.
+These meshes may still have a large number of surface elements however because the smoothing operation does not change the number of triangles.
+To reduce the number of triangles, simplification can be performed by providing a target number of triangles to scale down the mesh.
+This can be done in a single step, or by iteratively reducing the number of triangles by a specified factor.

 ## [example-ct-to-stl.ipynb](example-ct-to-stl.ipynb)
 <a name="example-ct-to-stl.ipynb"></a>